Ancient History Courses

 Clsx 243W.
 Jews Under Empire.
 3 cr.

-An exploration of Jewish history in the imperial contexts of the Persian, hellenistic, and Roman periods.
-This course will examine the strategies Jews employed to explain and live under empire through critical study of the creative and diverse corpus of ancient Jewish literature.
+An exploration of Jewish history in the imperial contexts of the Persian, Hellenistic, and Roman periods (c.
+539 BCE-100 CE) and geographic regions of Palestine and the Diaspora, especially Egypt.
+We will examine the strategies Jews employed to explain and live under empire through critical study of the creative and diverse corpus of their ancient literature.
 A key focus will be religion, but politics, society, economy, and the military will also be discussed.
+As for specific topics, we will consider the Jews of Ptolemaic Egypt, the Maccabean Revolt, the Hasmonean dynasty, Herod the Great, the Alexandrian riots of 38 CE, the Dead Sea Scrolls, and the First Jewish Revolt, among others.
 Theme Area Global Diversity, University Core Writing Intensive

 Clsx 244.
 History of Ancient Medicine.
 3 cr.